Sharing the love

 The show was simple, and had at its core, a gentleness, an acceptance of all human beings.
 Mister Rogers told you it was okay to have feelings, even to be sad and scared.
 And he listened.
 Many clips show him focused intently on what a child is saying, and responding in the moment.

-The show, which had its origins at a local station in Pittsburgh, Pennsylvania, became the longest-running children’s show (before it was recently surpassed by Sesame Street).
+The show, which had its origins at a local station in Pittsburgh, became the longest-running children’s show (before it was recently surpassed by Sesame Street).
 And this documentary demonstrates what a radical force Rogers was, despite his soothing and calm demeanor.
 Rogers devoted episodes to war, death, assassination and divorce, and created an inclusive multiracial cast that was groundbreaking in its time.

 And the ’60s were a tumultuous time.
 Won’t You Be My Neighbor? contrasts footage of white racists pouring chemicals on black kids in an integrated swimming pool with Fred on his TV show, taking his shoes off and sharing a foot bath in a kiddie pool with Officer Clemmons (Francois Clemmons), who is black.